keystonejs/keystone/docs/guides/custom-mutations.md

 });
 ```

-The last step is to define the resolver function `incrementPageViews`.

 In this mutation we want to access an existing item in the list.
 We don't care about access control, in-fact we will make the field read-only so that it cannot be updated with normal mutations or in the AdminUI.
 Our new Page definition is: